ahelland/Cloud-Native-DevLab/README.md

 * The bootstrap section is what I consider the bare minimum to get things running.
 Other sections are optional, and can be adapted to your liking.
 Don't need it?
 Don't use it.
 * The guide / scripts will include explanations where needed, but MS Docs is currently where you need to go for more detailed instructions and architectural guidance.
 * I try to ensure accuracy, but this is a fast moving target.
 A PowerShell cmdlet might change, a component gets a version bump, etc. If you find errors submit a PR (if you know the fix), or an issue and I'll take a look at it.
+* The design goal of these instructions leans towards tearing down and rebuild the cluster; not enabling easy upgradeability.
+(There are no blockers for such, but not a responsibility of the guide that it will work flawlessly.)

 The structure of this guide is as follows: